alanarvelo/DHackathon/avoiding_common_attacks.md

 Roles (Admin, Judge, Participant) were implement in the `DHackathon` contracts to control who calls them.
 OpenZeppelin's Roles _library_ was leveraged for this, it can be found [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Roles.sol).
 Modifiers checking the appropriate roles were added to all relevant functions, see the inherited `Judge.sol` and `Participant.sol`.

 Similarly, state management was implemented on the `DHackathon` contracts, via relevant modifiers inherited from `StateTracker.sol`.

+#### To do:
+Due to time constraints, these planned safety design features where not implemented:
++ Speed bump (rate limiting)
++ Functionality to kill (self-destruct the contract), and send funds to Factory owner or DHackathon winners.